diogopalhais/obsidian-google-drive-sync/README.md

-# Obsidian Google Drive Sync Plugin
+# Google Drive Synced Vault

-This plugin allows you to sync your Obsidian vault with Google Drive with automatic two-way synchronization, conflict resolution, and support for all file types.
+This plugin allows you to sync your Obsidian vault with Google Drive with automatic two-way synchronization, folder sync, conflict resolution, and support for all file types.

 ## Features

 - **Two-way sync**: Automatically sync changes in both directions
+- **Folder synchronization**: Maintains complete folder structure between Obsidian and Google Drive
 - **Incremental sync**: Only sync files that have been modified since last sync for better performance and reduced API usage
 - **Automatic sync**: Sync on file changes and at configurable intervals
-- **Conflict resolution**: Choose how to handle conflicts when files are modified in both places
+- **Smart conflict resolution**: Content-aware conflict detection prevents false conflicts for identical files
 - **All file types**: Sync not just markdown files, but all files in your vault including images, PDFs, and binary files
 - **Status indicator**: See sync status in the status bar
 - **Manual controls**: Manual sync commands for one-way or bidirectional sync
+- **Multi-device support**: Seamless synchronization across multiple devices

 ## Installation